Deaf + Mental Health Access

 I’m going to talk about an important topic that combines of those two themes… Deaf and Counseling.
 Many of Deaf/Hard of Hearing people are still struggling to this day to find appropriate help.
 The issue is… accessibility.

 Let’s go back to my childhood.
 I grew up in a rural Upstate New York community.
 I struggled a lot being the only Deaf student in my mainstreamed school.
 From Kindergarten to Grade 4, I was in special education with other Deaf students that also had more disabilities.
-When I was 11 years old and going into Grade 5, I transferred to the local elementary school.
+When I was going into Grade 5, I transferred to the local elementary school.
 I was the only Deaf student.
 I wanted to go to same school as my brother and my neighbors.
 To this day, I don’t regret that decision but it was a very isolated life for me as a Deaf student.

 That was a big change in my life so my parents took me to see a counselor.
 There had been no Deaf counselors available in my area.
 The counselor I was taken to see was hearing with no background/experience in the deaf world.
 So a second person, an interpreter, was brought in.
 Which again, happens to be the same interpreter that was with me at school daily.
 I lived in a small town, it was impossible to find more interpreters.
 Imagine the awkwardness of having someone you see daily at your counseling appointments.
 My interpreter and I had a very close relationship, it was like having a family member sitting in the sessions with me.
 I recall only talking about the typical drama with my friends, never really opened up about deeper feelings related to my challenges/frustration with being deaf.
 It also wasn’t only because of my interpreter being there, but why would a hearing person understand my life as a Deaf person?